This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What are the risks of the procedure?

-- You may develop a hematoma (swelling caused by collection of blood) or bleed more than expected from your catheter site.
+- You may develop a hematoma (swelling caused by collection of blood).
+You may bleed more than expected from your catheter site.
 The contrast liquid used during this procedure may cause an allergic reaction or kidney problems.
 You may develop an infection.

 - Your artery may be injured when the catheter is inserted.
 During or after your procedure, blood clots may form, or plaque may break off.
 The blood clot or plaque may block your artery and cause a heart attack or stroke.
 The stent could collapse, or a clot could form on the stent.
 This could cause the artery to become blocked again.
 You may need another procedure to open your artery.